azurecitadel/azurecitadel/content/arc/servers/122-policies.md

 ## Next Steps

-In the next lab we'll ...
+In the next lab we'll finalise the target environment with a resource group and a service principal for the onboarding scripts.